 As with most TILA disclosures, the HELOC early disclosures must be clear and conspicuous, and in writing.
 Unlike TILA requirements for closed-end and most other open-end credit, however, the disclosures provided at the time of application need not be in a form the consumer may keep.
 Thus, although the disclosures must be in writing, creditors are permitted to place the first set of disclosures on the application form the consumer returns to the creditor to apply for the plan.

 Most of the early disclosures must be grouped together and conspicuously segregated from unrelated information provided to the consumer in connection with the application.
-The brochure and the variable rate information may be provided either separately from or with the other disclosures.
+The brochure and the variable-rate information may be provided either separately from or with the other disclosures.
 Creditors choosing to provide a description of the conditions under which the creditor may prohibit additional extensions of credit or take other adverse action, may give this information separately from or with the other disclosures.
 Similarly, creditors choosing to provide a good faith itemization of fees imposed by third parties also may give those disclosures separately from or with the other disclosures.

-Regulation Z applies a more liberal standard for the segregation of the disclosures for HELOCs than exists for closed-end credit.
+Regulation Z applies a more liberal standard for the segregation of HELOC disclosures than for closed-end credit.
 HELOC creditors may include information that explains or expands on the required disclosures.
 Information on aspects of the plan unrelated to the required disclosures, such as underwriting criteria is not permitted to be interspersed with the disclosure.
 As a result of this looser standard, disclosures for HELOC plans tend to be less concise and more narrative in form than those for closed-end credit, with the predictable result that the existing application disclosures are difficult to read and understand.

 In these early disclosures, certain items must precede other disclosures.
 Consumers should first be notified, for example, that: